-With the appointment of Rodrigo, our school now has two Brazil-based elected researchers to receive such recognition.
-Professor Sergio Firpo, the holder of the Cátedra Instituto Unibanco, was elected a fellow at the end of 2017.
+With the appointment of Rodrigo, Insper now has two Brazil-based elected researchers who had received such recognition.
+Professor Sergio Firpo, the holder of the Unibanco Institute Chair, was elected a fellow at the end of 2017.
 Currently, there are about 500 Econometric Society fellows alive in the world.

-Rodrigo joined Insper in July 2020 to assume the recently created Lemann Foundation Chair.
+Rodrigo joined Insper in July 2020 to take on the position of Holder of the Lemann Foundation Chair at Insper.
 He is the Lemann Professor of Brazilian Public Policy at the School of International and Public Affairs (SIPA) and Columbia University’s Department of Economics since 2016.

 His research focuses on development economics, covering health economics, demography, crime, labor economics, history, and economics of institutions.
 His work has been featured in major scientific journals on economics, including American Economic Review, Journal of Political Economy, American Economic Journal:Applied Economics, and Journal of Development Economics, among many others.
 Learn more about some of Rodrigo’s works here.

 Rodrigo earned a Bachelor’s in Economics from the Federal University of Minas Gerais – UFMG (1994) and a Masters in Economics from the Pontifical Catholic University of Rio de Janeiro – PUC-Rio (1997).
-In 2002, he received his Ph.D. in Economics under the guidance of Gary S. Becker at the University of Chicago.
-Before Columbia, Rodrigo taught at the São Paulo School of Economics-FGV, PUC-Rio, the University of Maryland, and the Harvard School of Public Health.
+In 2002, he received his Ph.D. in Economics under the advising of Gary S. Becker at the University of Chicago.
+Before Columbia, Rodrigo taught at Fundação Getulio Vargas – FGV’s São Paulo School of Economics, PUC-Rio, the University of Maryland, and the Harvard School of Public Health.

 The Econometric Society was founded in the 1930s and is the leading international society of academic economists.
-The society publishes the journals Econometrica, Quantitative Economics, and Theoretical Economics.
+The entity owns the journals Econometrica, Quantitative Economics, and Theoretical Economics.
 It also organizes world and regional scientific congresses.